 Visitors are welcome to attend meetings for free.
 We encourage you to come along to one or two meetings to determine if you wish to join us.
 Whilst there is no pressure to join, anyone who wishes to continue to attend regularly should become a member.

-Membership costs £27 per year (£21 for senior citizens).
-Membership is free to anyone in full time education.
+Membership costs £15 per year except for those in full time education, for whom membership is free.
 Members can use our telescopes, have a say in the way the organisation is run and borrow from our library.